Lambda phage: Leftward Transcription mutations

 Leftward transcription is believed to result in a deletion mutation of the rap gene resulting in a lack of growth of lambda phage.
-This is due to RNA polymerase attaching to pL promoter site instead of the pR promotor site.
+This is due to RNA polymerase attaching to pL promoter site instead of the pR promoter site.
 Leftward transcription results in barI and barII transcription on the left operon.
 Bar positive phenotype is present when the rap gene is absent.
 The lack of growth of lambda phage is believed to occur due to a temperature sensitivity resulting in inhibition of growth.